What is the Cashless Debit Card and how does it work?

 The requirements of the Commonwealth Lobbyist Register apply only to those lobbying on behalf of a third-party client.
 The Commonwealth Lobbyist Register does not apply to charitable organisations, such as Minderoo Foundation.

-Has Generation One received any Federal Government money for the Cashless Debit Card?
+Has Minderoo Foundation received any federal government money for the Cashless Debit Card?

 Is the Cashless Debit Card only for Indigenous people?